Skip to main content

 This applies to interest and student loan repayments from 1 April 2020 onwards.
 To apply for your student loan to be interest-free, you will need to send us:

-• a medical certificate or letter from a doctor confirming your illness, injury or disability and how it affects your ability to work
+• a medical certificate or letter from a doctor confirming your illness, injury or disability, how it affects your ability to work, and the dates you were or are affected

 You can send this information to us when you apply in myIR or by post.

-We may ask for more financial details if you have not already provided them.
+We may ask for more financial details if you have not already provided them, for example your bank statements for the last 3 months.
 We can walk you through this once you apply.

 Apply to keep my student loan interest-free overseas